-Regardless of your preferred terminology, 38 Special Ammunition has maintained high popularity over the years and is available from nearly every major American ammo manufacturer.
+Regardless of your preferred terminology, the 38 Special has maintained high its popularity over the years and is available from nearly every major American ammo manufacturer.

 Like similar firearm cartridges, 38 special ammunition comes in a variety of variations.
 However, unlike many other firearms, most 38 Special revolvers can reliably fire a variety of cartridges and loads without mishap, even when a variance is loaded into the same cylinder.

 For this reason and more, many gun owners opt for pistols chambered in 38 Special simply for its variety of load options.